vdesabou/kafka-docker-playground-docs/docs/reusables.md

 ### With Java producer (`--producer`)

+> [!TIP]
+> Most of times, it's much simpler to use `playground topic produce` [CLI](/playground%20topic%20produce)
+>
+> Use java producer only if you have very specific requirements such as specifying record timestamp, use key with schema or to do [perf testing](/reusables?id=%f0%9f%91%88-all-sink-connectors)

 If you want to automatically generate a Java Producer, use the flag `--producer` (or `-p`):

 Example with `protobuf`: